torreblancadesign/cta-integrity-questionnaire/README.md

 # CTA Integrity Questionnaire

-This repository hosts the code for the CTA Integrity Questionnaire, a web-based application designed to collect and process questionnaire responses for integrity assessment.
+This repository hosts the code for the CTA Integrity Questionnaire, a web-based application designed to collect and process questionnaire responses.
 The application integrates with Airtable to manage the questionnaire logic and data.

 ## Table of Contents